-Sex offense trials are “all or nothing” propositions.
-If a defendant goes to trial and loses a sex case, they are usually looking at life in prison.
+Sex offense trials can be “all or nothing” propositions.
+If a defendant goes to trial and loses a sex case, they can be looking at life in prison.
 It is as serious (if not more so), than a murder case.
-Different attorneys employ different strategies to defend a client during a sex offense trial.
-At Alcock & Associates, we don’t sit back and let the State determine the narrative at trial.
+Different attorneys employ different strategies to defend a client during a sex offense trial. we don’t sit back and let the State determine the narrative at trial.
 Don’t let yourself be railroaded by the prosecution.

 Cross examination is a defense attorney’s most important tool at trial.
 Your attorney should be able to expertly question the State’s witnesses, including experts, officers, and any victim that is called to testify.
 In the past, our attorneys have successfully attacked state witnesses by confronting them with false or misleading statements.
 Trial is about presenting the truth to the jury through evidence.
 You need an attorney who knows the law, the rules of evidence, and how to conduct a trial.

 Risk assessments are reports generated by psychologists that suggest whether a defendant is a risk to re-offend.
 A risk assessment in a sex case can be very important to negotiate with the prosecution.
 Risk assessments have three main parts: 1) biographical information, 2) psychological testing, and 3) a polygraph.
 A doctor of will take all this information and compile a comprehensive report.
 The final report is called the risk assessment.
 While risk assessments cannot predict the future, they provide insight into whether a person is a sexual predator, or merely made a bad choice.
 A good risk assessment can be presented to the state during plea negotiations.

 HERE ARE SOME FACTORS WE LOOK AT:

 Does the defendant have a criminal record?

 Were they in a relationship with the victim?

 Was there a confession or confrontation call made?

 Did the defendant submit to a lie detector test?